-The festival focuses on development.
-New forms of exhibiting, new ways to use photography as well as new talents.
-Talent can appear at any time, and the festival is interested in presenting those photographers and photo-based artists, who suddenly appear or stand out within their genre.
-The festival strives to present a programme of high quality – artistically and conceptually and to build bridges between fine art and documentary photography.
+Copenhagen Photo Festival focuses on development.
+New forms of exhibiting, new ways to use photography as well as new perspectives and emerging talents.
+The festival presents a programme of high quality – artistically and conceptually – building bridges between fine art and documentary photography.

-Copenhagen Photo Festival works within three programme pillars, building bridges between fine art photography and documentary photography.
+Copenhagen Photo Festival programme is divided into three pillars that build bridges between fine art and documentary photography.

-Copenhagen Photo Festival is more than a photo festival.
-We wish to strengthen our ability to consider photography as a form of expression.
-The vision is realized through our mission which is to create a year-round platform, which:
+Copenhagen Photo Festival is more than just a photo festival.
+The vision is to strengthen our ability to ponder the photography as a form of expression by creating a year long platform that:

 The festival’s programme consists of two sections: A curated festival centre and a programme that takes place all over Copenhagen.
 The festival’s exhibitions are categorized in accordance with three main pillars, Framing Identity, Framing Society and Framing Vision, which contributes to our vision of building a bridge between fine art photography and documentary photography.